HAYDOCK CHICKEN HOUSES

 (link to PADDOCK RUN)

-Although the timber we build with is pressure treaded or marine grade and will last many years, we still think it prudent once in a while to apply a re-treatment.
-I have personal used this treatment on my housing, and can highly recommend it:
+Although the timber we build with is pressure treaded or marine grade and will last many years, we still think it prudent occasionally to apply a re-treatment.
+I have personal used this treatment on my own housing, and can highly recommend it:

 STOPS WATER DEGRADATION -

-Forms a water shedding coating that stops water ingression which encourages wood rot.
+Forms a water shedding coating stopping water ingression and potential wood rot.

 CAN BE APPLIED TO WET WOOD -

-No waiting for that elusive dry day when you have time and the wood is dry.
+No waiting for that elusive day when you have time and the wood is dry.

 MICRO POROUS -